infoqualitylab/WhoFundedIt-app/example_page.md

-# Example use of the Computable Bibliography
+# Example use of WhoFundedIt

 The following images were generated using the WhoFundedIt app.
 <a id="raw-url" href="https://raw.githubusercontent.com/infoqualitylab/WhoFundedIt-app/refs/heads/main/data/COVID-WFI-example.txt"> Download the DOI file used for generation</a>;